Thesis and Dissertation Information

 Roles of Individuals in the Thesis Process

-- Write their thesis
+- Write the thesis

 Thesis Committee Chair:

-- Approve the thesis content, English usage, readability, thesis formatting, and adherence
+- Approve the thesis content, English usage, readability, thesis formatting, and adherence to accepted program publishing standards.
+The Chair must ensure that

 - Provide assistance with the content and academic rigor of the research of the thesis